Termites (and white ants)

 Nasutitermes can be relatively easy to control as their nests are often easier to find – either a mound on the ground or in the tree.
 If the nest can be found, it can be destroyed directly.
 However, if the nest cannot be found they can be more difficult to control as some termite products, such as termite baits, tend to be less effective on Nasutitermes due to their different behaviour / colony structure.

 Heterotermes termites are not necessarily the species to cause major damage, as their colonies are much smaller than some of the other key species, but they can be more difficult to control due to their behaviour.
-They often move for one feeding area to another and are easily disturbed, so it can be difficult to know whether you have controlled them or they have just moved on.
+They often move from one feeding area to another and are easily disturbed, so it can be difficult to know whether you have controlled them or they have just moved on.
 With our experience, if we identity the presence of Heterotermes, we modify our control techniques accordingly.

-Mastotermes darwiniensis or the Great Northern termite is normally only found in the tropics - in the Northern Territory, parts of northern WA and in Townsville.
+Mastotermes darwiniensis or the Great Northern termite is normally only found in the tropics, in the Northern Territory, parts of northern WA and in Townsville.
 However, in the past couple of years there have also been a couple of infestations in the Gold Coast hinterland!
 This is a major concern, as the Great Northern termite is the most destructive termite in the world and can destroy a house in only a few months!

 It's too early to know whether this particular termite has become established on the Gold Coast or whether these incidents were just spot infestations bought about through the movement of infested wood from the north, but we are always on the look out for this particular species.
 With its voracious appetite, it certainly increases the importance of regular termite inspections and the need for a termite treatment to protect your home.

 Drywood termites belong to a different group of termites to the subterranean termites (listed above).
 As their name suggest, they tend to live in drywood and can often build their nests inside structures causing significant damage.
-They do not produce the mud tubes typically of subterranean termites so are a lot more difficult to detect.
+They do not produce the mud tubes typical of subterranean termites so are a lot more difficult to detect.

 The West Indian drywood termite is an invasive species and although not common, it is important for pest professionals to be aware it does occasionally appear in South East Queensland and it's important to know what to look for.
 They can also have a number of sub-colonies making up part of the same nest, making them very hard to eradicate.
 Treatment for drywood termites involves moving out of the house, placing the whole house under a plastic cover and fumigating the house!